Globski/quiz-topic/quiz-sql/multiple_choice_questions_.md

 ---

-# Question: In the example where only some columns are inserted, what is the P\_Id of the row that does not have Address or City values?

-**Answer:** 5 (LastName 'Tjessem', FirstName 'Jakob').

----

 # Question: What will happen to the unspecified columns (Address, City) for the new row in the partially-specified `INSERT INTO`?

 **Answer:** They will either contain NULL or their default values defined in the table schema.